Sirukisu/Hurabot/README.md

 - Make word models from Discord messages data
 - Generate random text from these models
 - Launch a Discord bot that can generate messages with a slash command
-- Restrict Discord bot commands to a specific guild only
+- Restrict the bot commands to a specific guild only
 - Set a maximum amount of words that can be generated with a single command with the Discord bot